awfixer/awfixer.com/AUTH_SETUP.md

-# Better-Auth with Discord Setup Guide
+# Site-Wide Discord Authentication Setup Guide

-This guide will help you set up better-auth with Discord OAuth for your AWFixer project.
+This guide will help you set up mandatory Discord authentication for your AWFixer project. **All pages except the homepage require Discord authentication** to prevent scraping and protect content.

 ## Prerequisites